 An overview of film as a communication and esthetic medium.
 Films are studied for their artistic and cultural significance, and for the communication strategies they use.
 Topics include film genres, sound and graphics, imagery, symbolism, cultural contexts for film, and film criticism.

 2307 Intercultural Communication (3-3-0)

+Prerequisite: ENG 1302.

 A study of the impact of culture on communication behaviors and the implication for cross-cultural interactions, both interpersonal and organizational.

-2309 Interpersonal Communication (3-3-0)

-A theoretical, practical and experiential introduction to interpersonal communication.
+2309 Interpersonal Communication (3-3-0) A theoretical, practical and experiential introduction to interpersonal communication.
 Areas in communication apprehension, family communication, listening and communication in multiple contexts are discussed.

-3301 Public Relations (3-3-0)
+(SPCH 1318) 3301 Public Relations (3-3-0) (Cross-listed as ENG 3371.
+Credit may not be earned for both.)
+Prerequisite: ENG 1302 and junior standing.
 A study of techniques and methods of public relations in promoting the images of organizations, corporations and institutions, both public and private.

-3302 Argumentation and Debate (3-3-0)

-Prerequisite: COMM 1304 or permission of instructor.
+3302 Argumentation and Debate (3-3-0) Prerequisite: COMM 1304 or permission of instructor.
+Laboratory fee required: \$10.
 Theory and practice in argumentation and debate, including inductive and deductive reasoning, attitude change, use of evidence, fallacies, and beginning debate.

-3303 Introduction to Advertising (3-3-0)
+3303 Introduction to Advertising (3-3-0) (Cross-listed as ENG 3373.
+Credit may not be earned for both.)
 Prerequisite: ENG 1302 and junior standing.
 History, theory and basic techniques of advertising, with special emphasis on the use of media in advertising campaigns and message development for media campaigns.

-3304 Public Speaking (3-3-0)
+3304 Advanced Public Speaking (3-3-0) Prerequisite: ENG 1301 and COMM 1306.

-Prerequisite: COMM 1304 or 3306.

 A comprehensive examination of the preparation and presentation of various types of speeches.
 Types include: informative, persuasive, impromptu and ceremonial.
-Videotaping and in-depth student assessment are integral to the course.
+Videotaping and indepth student assessment are integral to the course.
 3305 Fundamentals of Communication Technology (3-3-0) Prerequisite: COMM 1304.

 Critical analysis of communication technology based on models of communication.
 Examines how communicators prepare, deliver and assess messages for effective distribution in technological contexts.

-3306 Business and Professional Speech Communication (3-3-0)

-Prerequisite: COMM 1304 or ENG 1302.
+3306 Business and Professional Speech Communication (3-3-0) Prerequisite: COMM 1304 or ENG 1302.

 Effective communication in a business and professional setting.
 Units include: interview, group decision making, informing, and persuading.

 3307 Political Communication (3-3-0)

+Prerequisite: COMM 1304.

 Examines role of communication in shaping political and social changes.
 Political rhetoric of individuals and groups, past and present; how discourse forms and calls upon one's political self.

 3308 Family Communication (3-3-0)

+Prerequisite: Three hours of COMM.

 Course reflects the trends in theory and practice in developing an understanding of the frameworks of communication as it relates to the family unit.
-Communication issues include intimacy, roles, power, decision-making, rules, quality dialogue and conflict.

-3309 Theory and Practice of Interviewing (3-3-0)
+Communication issues include intimacy, roles, power, decision-making, rules, quality dialogue and conflict 3309 Theory and Practice of Interviewing (3-3-0) Prerequisite: COMM 1304.

 The application of communication theory to interview situations.
 This theory and practicum course is designed to aid the student in mastering specific skills appropriate to specialized settings such as selection interviews, appraisals, discipline interviews, exit interviews, computer-assisted interviews, journalistic interviews and investigative reporting, and survey and telephone interviews.

 3310 Women, Men and Communication (3-3-0)

+Prerequisite: Three hours of COMM.